ThomasVon2021/blikvm-site/docs/en/BliKVM-v4-guide.md

 ## **Video Mode**

 v4 supports a maximum video input of 4K30Hz, and the default transmission resolution is 1920x1080.

+The current firmware of v4 provides H.264 software encoding.
+When using this mode, the CPU usage of v4 will be relatively high, and the latency will be greater than MJPEG under good network conditions.
+It is recommended to use this mode only when the public network bandwidth is insufficient.

 ## **Packing List**